itsanushka11/anushka_bitsom_ba_2511785_part2_kpi_experiment/README.md

 # North Star Metric

-Selected Metric: Paid Conversion Rate
+Selected North Star Metric: Paid Conversion Rate

 Definition

+Paid Conversion Rate measures the percentage of users who convert into paying subscribers.

+Formula:

 Paid Conversion Rate = Number of Paid Conversions ÷ Total Users

+---

-Why This Is the North Star Metric
+Why This Is the Main Success Metric

-Paid conversion directly measures the business objective of turning users into paying subscribers.
-Since the company operates on a subscription-based model, increasing paid conversions directly contributes to revenue growth and long-term business sustainability.
+The objective of the onboarding and activation campaign is to increase the number of users who become paying customers.
+Since the company operates on a subscription-based business model, paid conversion directly reflects whether the campaign successfully drives business growth.

+A higher paid conversion rate means:

+- More users are becoming customers.
+- Revenue potential increases.
+- Customer acquisition efforts become more effective.
+- Long-term subscription growth improves.

+Because the experiment is specifically designed to improve user activation and conversion, Paid Conversion Rate is the most appropriate North Star metric.

+---

-Supporting Metrics
+Why Other Metrics Are Supporting Metrics

-The following metrics support the North Star metric:
+Several metrics help explain user behavior but do not directly measure business success.

-- Landing Page Visit Rate
+Landing Page Visit Rate

+Indicates whether users enter the onboarding funnel but does not generate revenue by itself.

-- Trial Start Rate
+Trial Start Rate

+Measures activation interest but does not guarantee payment.

-- Onboarding Completion Rate
+Onboarding Completion Rate

+Shows onboarding effectiveness but does not necessarily lead to conversion.

+Engagement Score

+Measures user interaction and product usage but is not the final business outcome.

-- Average Revenue Per User (ARPU)
+Average Revenue Per User (ARPU)

-- Average Revenue Per Converted User
-- Engagement Score
+Provides revenue insights but depends on users first converting into paying customers.

-- Days to Convert
+Days to Convert

-These metrics explain user behavior and help identify which stages of the onboarding funnel contribute to conversion success.
+Measures conversion speed but not conversion success.

+These metrics are valuable for understanding performance drivers, but they support the North Star metric rather than replace it.

+---

+Connection to Business Growth

+Paid Conversion Rate directly impacts company growth because every additional converted user contributes to subscription revenue.

+Improvements in paid conversion can lead to:

+- Higher recurring revenue
+- Better customer acquisition efficiency
+- Improved return on marketing investment
+- Greater long-term customer value

+Therefore, increasing Paid Conversion Rate aligns closely with the company's strategic objectives.

+---

-Risks of Optimizing Only This Metric
+Risks of Optimizing This Metric Blindly

-Improving conversion alone may lead to unintended consequences, such as:
+Focusing only on Paid Conversion Rate may create unintended business problems.

+Potential risks include:

-- Increased refund requests
+- Increased refund requests from low-quality conversions
-- Higher support burden
+- Higher support ticket volume due to onboarding confusion
+- Poor customer experience
+- Lower customer retention after conversion
-- Lower user satisfaction
+- Performance declines within specific user segments
-- Reduced quality of acquired customers

-Therefore, guardrail metrics must also be evaluated before making a rollout decision.
+For this reason, Paid Conversion Rate must be evaluated alongside guardrail metrics such as Refund Rate, Support Ticket Rate, Engagement Score, and Segment-Level Performance before making a rollout decision.

 ---